ieeta-pt/BioGraphletQA/README.md

 # BioGraphletQA: Knowledge-Anchored Generation of Complex QA Datasets

 This repository contains the official code and resources for the paper **"BioGraphletQA: Knowledge-Anchored Generation of Complex QA Datasets"**.
+The complete dataset is available on Zenodo: **[https://zenodo.org/records/17381119](https://zenodo.org/records/17381119)**

 -----